 A while ago I went to Namibia.
 My first time in Africa, but definitely not my last.
-I will always remember camping and sleeping in open air, the braais at the campfire, and changing the truck’s tires in the desert.
-But summing all this up would take an encyclopedia, so: these are my 6 favorite things to do in Namibia.
+I will always remember camping and sleeping in the open air, the braais at the campfire, and changing the truck’s tires in the desert.
+But summing all this up would take an encyclopedia, so in short: these are my 6 favorite things to do in Namibia.

 These people live in small communities all over Namibia.
-You can visit them with a guide, as they regularly he or she will have the connections on knowledge to pay them.
-This is not necessarily money, often goods they can’t provide themselves is good too.
+You can visit them with a guide, as they regularly will have the connections and knowledge to pay them.
+This is not necessarily money, often goods they can’t provide themselves are good too.

 As you will soon notice they paint their skin with a red paste and they will probably let you try some.
 They might also ask some awkward questions.
 Like: “How old are you?
 Oh, 30?
 You must have many kids then?
 Oh, you’re not yet married?”.

 2. Watch Epupa Falls – Awesome things to do in Namibia